hypertrons/hypertrons-crx/INSTALLATION.md

 ## Install from released package

 The latest release can be found on this page https://github.com/hypertrons/hypertrons-crx/releases , where `hypertrons.crx` and `hypertrons.zip` are available under `Assets`.
 Currently, the extension can be installed to multiple browsers that use the chromium kernel.
-Some common ones are listed as follow:
+Some common ones are listed as follows:

 - [Chrome](#chrome)